 Biography: Bishop Forrest Ray Nance, Jr.

-Bishop Forrest Ray Nance, Jr. is the oldest son of the late Forrest R. Nance, Sr. and Mother Wilma P. Nance.
+Bishop Forrest Ray Nance, Jr. is the oldest son of Forrest R. Nance, Sr. and Mother Wilma P. Nance.
 He is married to First Lady Victoria O. Nance and has two sons and one daughter and has been blessed with nine grandchildren (five boys and four girls).
 Bishop Nance is not a novice to leadership.
 After graduating from King George High School, he enlisted in the United States Army where he served in many leadership positions.
 Additionally, he attended several schools and universities to further his education.
 During his twenty-two (22) years of dedicated service to the United States Army, he received many outstanding achievement awards and medals.

 At the divine direction of God, at our 14th Annual Holy Convocation during the delivery of the Annual Message by Apostle Grant, Sr., Presiding Prelate encouraging God’s people to “Receive All from God” (2 Kings 13: 14-19), the message was interrupted as the Holy Spirit through manifestation and power spoke directly to Elder Forrest Nance and pronounced His God-given call to the office of Bishop.
 This profound move of God came with Pentecostal proportions as all NFCOG Pastors unanimously sanctioned God’s appointment.
 Because “the mouth of the Lord hath spoken”, during our 16th Annual Holy Convocation in Atlantic, VA on August 10, 2012 he was consecrated to the sacred office of Vice-Bishop to the Nation of NFCOG and bears his God-given title of “Bishop”.